 If you’re an Apple investor though, don’t worry.
 This is far from the end of the world for the United States’ most valuable business.
 As well as this, the ruling judge in its Epic Games suit also ruled that Apple was not a monopolist and “success is not illegal”, meaning that no precedent has been set for condemning Apple’s App Store practices.

 Not interested in Apple or gaming?
 You’re in luck, because with a MyWallSt subscription you will have access to our shortlist of market-beating stocks.
-Start your free trial now.
+Start your free access now.

 Editor at MyWallSt

 Jamie is the Content Editor here at MyWallSt.
 His favorite stock is Apple, which is also the first stock he ever bought.
 Jamie is not only a big fan of its products, but he believes that the tech giant has a whole lot more to give the world, and hasn't even scraped the surface of its potential.